ernstaii/dsmsuite.sourcecode/README.md

-This is a copy of https://github.com/dsmsuite/dsmsuite.sourcecode with the changes listed below.
+This is a fork of https://github.com/dsmsuite/dsmsuite.sourcecode with the changes listed below.

 ## Installation